sleepcry/Busecretary/README.md

 ##Philosophy
 Time leads to space,space leads to substance,substance leads to soul.
-I don``t have that time to remember what I planed to do next.
+I don't have that time to remember what I planed to do next.
 I need
 a notification,clearly and simply.

 ## What
-I``m trying to manage my TODO business simply and clearly.So I need a
+I'm trying to manage my TODO business simply and clearly.So I need a
-secretary,a smart business secretary, that``s why I call it Busecretary.
+secretary,a smart business secretary, that's why I call it Busecretary.

 ##Why
-Insofar as we know,there are already so many calendar apps,why don``t
+Insofar as we know,there are already so many calendar apps,why don't
 I use them.Simply saying,they are too comlex or too pool.
 I always forget something, and I want to be notified when it is time
 to do something.
 However, the existent apps cannot satisfy my
 requirement fully.
 Alarm can simply notify me every day, and only a
 few alarms can be set.
 The calendar is complex to use and cannot set
 the event freely.
 So I want to combine the alarm and the calendar
 together.
-Collect both one``s advantage and discard their disadvantage.
+Collect both one's advantage and discard their disadvantage.
-That``s why the Busecretary  is conceived.
+That's why the Busecretary  is conceived.

 ##How
 I need to be notified clearly and customizedly.
 So far as I can
-imagine,I``d like to set a notification as followings:
+imagine,I'd like to set a notification as followings:

 * select a time (day, hour, minute, second, etc.), choose a notify
 ring, describe the alarm, and you will be notified at that time.